Security Deposit Policy

 Western may require at least one form of positive identification from residential members who have not previously had service with Western.
 Acceptable forms of positive identification include social security number (but not required), driver's license, other photo identification, or birth certificate.
 Western may request the names of each adult occupant residing at the location where residential service is being provided.

-A credit reference letter from a utility company with no more than two late payments in the last twelve months, or a written contract of guaranty signed by a current member having their own credit established with no more than two late payments in the last twelve months will be accepted, in lieu of a security deposit.
+A credit reference letter from a utility company with no more than one late payment in the last twelve months, or a written contract of guaranty signed by a current member having their own credit established with no more than one late payment in the last twelve months will be accepted, in lieu of a security deposit.

 Western may, at the time of application for service, require an initial deposit to guarantee payment of bills for utility service rendered if: